 Since Davinder Singh and E.V.
 Chinnaiah are both judgments by coordinate benches, the Court has referred E.V.
 Chinnaiah to a bench larger than 5-judges.

 This judgment was significant in that it examined the conflict between the right to freedom of speech with contempt of court as an exception to that right.
 It held that for speech criticising the court to be characterised as ‘fair criticism’ and be protected under Article 19 (1) (a) it needed to be based on ‘authentic and acceptable material’.
-If any speech resulted in creating doubt about ‘integrity, ability and fairness of the Judge’ that would be contempt of the Court.
+If any speech created doubt about the ‘integrity, ability and fairness of the Judge’, such speech would amount to contempt of court.